Agile-Beluga/kartify-api-reviews/README.md

 # Kartify API - Reviews
 ## Overview
-Kartify API is a backend responsible for serving millions of records at scale to an e-commerce front-end.
+Kartify API is a back-end responsible for serving millions of records at scale to an e-commerce front-end.
 This particular module of the API, Reviews, contains data regarding user reviews for over a million products.

 ### Table of Contents
 [Description](#Description)